This Week in Petroleum History: May 5 – 11

 When Confederate Gen. William “Grumble” Jones and 1,300 troopers attacked Burning Springs in the spring of 1863, they destroyed equipment and thousands of barrels of oil.

-Portrait of Confederate cavalry Gen. William "Grumble" Jones.
+Portrait of Confederate Cavalry Gen. William "Grumble" Jones.

 Confederate cavalry Gen. William “Grumble” Jones.

-“The wells are owned mainly by Southern men, now driven from their homes, and their property appropriated either by the Federal Government or Northern men,” said Gen. Jones of his raid on this early oil boom town.
+“The wells are owned mainly by Southern men, now driven from their homes, and their property appropriated either by the Federal Government or Northern men,” said Gen. Jones of his raid on the early oil boom town.

 Gen. Jones officially reported to Gen. Robert E. Lee: All the oil, the tanks, barrels, engines for pumping, engine-houses, and wagons — in a word, everything used for raising, holding, or sending it off was burned.
 Men of experience estimated the oil destroyed at 150,000 barrels.
 It will be many months before a large supply can be had from this source, as it can only be boated down the Little Kanawha when the waters are high.